 Who Do We Represent?

-We only represent individuals who, due to illness or injury, can no longer continue to engage in full-time employment.
+We only represent individuals who can no longer continue to engage in full-time employment due to illness or injury.
 We never assist insurance companies in denying claims.

 The 3 D’s – Delay, Deny, Defend

-Mr. Ortiz has been handling long term disability claims since 2005.
-He is very familiar with the tactics used by disability insurance companies to wrongfully deny or terminate (cut-off) legitimate claims.
-Disability insurance companies are most famous for a tactic called “The 3 Ds”—delay, deny and defend:
+Mr. Ortiz has been handling long-term disability claims since 2005.
+He is very familiar with the tactics used by disability insurance companies to deny or terminate (cut off) legitimate claims.
+Disability insurance companies are most famous for a tactic called “The 3 Ds”—delay, deny, and defend.

-- Citing “Insufficient Medical Proof” to support the claim, regardless of how much evidence you send them.
+- They cite “Insufficient Medical Proof” to support the claim, regardless of how much evidence you send them.

-- Placing undue reliance on a Functional Capacity Evaluation (FCE) report ordered by the insurance company.
+- They rely on a Functional Capacity Evaluation (FCE) report ordered by the insurance company.

-- Using a “Peer Review” by a physician hired by the insurance company for big bucks—a physician who has never seen or examined you.
+- They use a “Peer Review” by a physician hired by the insurance company for big bucks—a physician who has never seen or examined you.

-- Using a Transitional Skills Analysis, identifying jobs you can purportedly do, but do not actually exist.
+- They use a Transitional Skills Analysis to identify jobs you can purportedly do but do not exist.

-- Performing a medical review by a registered nurse who works for the insurance company.
+- They perform a medical review by a registered nurse who works for the insurance company.

 We Don’t Get Paid Unless You Do

 Our job is to make the insurance company pay the benefits you are owed and maximize your recovery under your LTD policy.
-We handle most long term disability claims on a contingency fee basis, meaning that we charge a percentage of the amount recovered.
-It is contingent in that you owe us nothing if there is no recovery.
+We handle most long-term disability claims on a contingency fee basis, meaning we charge a percentage of the amount recovered.
+You only pay a fee if there is a recovery.
 If your internal administrative appeal is successful, we charge a percentage of the back pay that is owed plus a percentage of future monthly benefits for 12 months.
 We also advance costs and expenses.